Skip to content

 Tips for robust configurations

-• Start from the example projects (projects/limb, projects/nadir) and modify incrementally.
+• Start from the example projects (projects/limb, projects/nadir, projects/zenith) and modify incrementally.

 • Keep ND, NW, and WINDOW[i] consistent; mismatches are a common source of confusing results.